Skip to main content

 aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4 | cut -d "\"" -f1

-If this returns a value, that is the OIDC ID that we need.
-If the statement returns nothing, run this command:
+If this returns a value, that is the OIDC ID you need.
+If the command returns nothing, run:

 eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} --region ${REGION} --approve